-General Note: Rugs, wall mirrors, and other furnishings do not count as display.
+General Note: Rugs, wall mirrors, mats, and other furnishings do not count as display.
 Center signs are not considered for credit in this item, unless they also provide meaningful display information to children, such as large photos of children or commercial posters showing children playing in the centers.
 To count as display, items must be displayed from the beginning of the observation; items added during the observation will not be considered.
+Crib mobiles and crib photos are not credited for display in this item because they are not easily visible for all children to see.